RestartDK/computational-fluid-dynamics-hpi-openmp/README.md

 # MPI Matrix Multiplication

-This project demonstrates a parallel matrix multiplication using the MPI (Message Passing Interface) framework.
+This project demonstrates a parallel matrix multiplication using the MPI (Message Passing Interface) framework and applying a convolutional filter to a grayscaled image with OpenMP.
 It distributes rows of matrix A among different processes, multiplies them with matrix B, and gathers the results into matrix C.

 ## Requirements